b-ertel/TimeGuess-Game/raspberry/README.md

 In order to do this, just run the script `install-dependencies.sh` in the `raspberry` subfolder of the project.
 Note that this script has to be run as root.

+After the script has completed, reboot your system.

 # Build

 Next run the script `build.sh` in the `raspberry` subfolder of the project